-Liquefied Petroleum Gas (LPG)
+• Liquefied Petroleum Gas (LPG)

-The sales of LPG are 76,490 MT for the Financial Year ended 30 June 2021.
+The sales of LPG are 82,228 MT for the Financial Year ended 30 June 2022.
 Since February 2006, a dual pricing policy is being implemented for LPG.
 About 85% of the annual imports is sold in cylinders of up to 12 kg.
 The retail prices of cylinders of 5, 6 and 12 kg are fixed by Government.
-The latest revision in the retail prices were made in June 2020 when the price of one cylinder of 12 kg was fixed at MUR 180.
 Any shortfall on sales of LPG is expected to be met from contribution for subsidy in the price structures of Mogas and Gas Oil and partly from surpluses made on Petroleum Products.